seanjams/keywheel/README.md

 ![CMajor](./assets/Cmajor.png)

 and is defined by the specific ring of intervals (2,2,1,2,2,2,1) between notes.
+As ring implies, we can rotate this scale in any way and it stays Major.
+All that changes is the **root**.

 **But surely we're not that boring, we use others right???**

 Of course!
-After doing some math, there are 38 unique choices of 7 note scales on a clock, where each choice counts for all 12 rotations of that scale.
-Blah Blah...Group Theory stuff...Woah **there's only 4 to 8 really interesting choices of the 38!** (ping me if your curious)
+After doing some math, there are 38 unique choices of 7 note scales on a clock (counting for all rotations), and blah blah...group theory stuff...Woah **there's only 4 to 8 really interesting choices** of the 38! (ping me if your curious)

 ### Cool Scales